 Absolutely.
-Air pollution levels can be up to 100 times higher inside than outdoors.
-The American Lung Association says that many people spend 90% of their time indoors, making it essential for homeowners to know about indoor air quality (IAQ) in Knoxville.
+Air pollution levels can be up to 100 times higher in a building than outdoors.
+The American Lung Association found that the majority of people spend 90% of their time indoors, making it essential for homeowners to know about indoor air quality (IAQ) in Knoxville.

-Many standard household items cause poor indoor air quality, like:
+Many regular household items cause poor indoor air quality, such as:

 - Chemicals found in carpet, furniture, upholstery and drapes